pyjokes/pyjokes/docs/api.md

 ## Supported languages

-This are all the languages supported by pyjokes.
-You can add new langugages, see contributing page.
+These are all the languages supported by pyjokes:

 | Language   | Value |
 | ---------- | ----- |